Main content | back to top

 Harnessing the cold

 For Sakhalin-2, Shell developed a two-stage liquefaction process that takes advantage of very low temperatures to cool the natural gas using a special refrigerant mix and an air-cooling process.
 The composition of the mix can be changed to suit the colder climate in winter.
-The combination of the DMR process and the cold winter makes the Sakhalin-2 plant around a third more energy efficient than an average LNG plant.
+The combination of Shell’s dual mixed refrigerant (DMR) process and the cold winter makes the Sakhalin-2 plant around a third more energy efficient than an average LNG plant.
 It also produces less carbon dioxide.

 Before shipping, the LNG is stored in two insulated storage tanks.
 The earth beneath the tanks is warmed electrically to prevent freezing.
 Frozen soil expands, and would destabilise the ground beneath the tanks.